tytydraco/yessleep/out/I_woke_up_to_a_man_dancing_in_my_backyard.md

 It was bad tonight.

-I went to collage and scored an amazing job that paid me wonderfully, but I was so stuck up on studying and doing my work I’ve never made any friends, or met any girls.
+I went to college and scored an amazing job that paid me wonderfully, but I was so stuck up on studying and doing my work I’ve never made any friends, or met any girls.
 It never bothered me, I liked being alone but sometimes I wish I had someone else around so I was less afraid.
 I live alone in a two story house and my room was on the second story so any sound would alert me and leave me unnerved.

 Tonight I felt terrified and I had no idea why.
 It was fear of the unknown.